min-nguyen/p2p-rs/readme.md

 ```

 #### `fork.rs`
-Auxiliary helpers for identifying and updating a pool of forks.
+Auxiliary helpers for identifying and updating a pool of forks and orphan branches.

 #### `transaction.rs`
 Provides the transaction form.